jamespfennell/texcraft/docs/src/texlang/11-serde.md

 We will start by discussing serialization.

 If the state `S` implements [`::serde::Serialize`] then
-    the Texlang VM `vm::V<S>` satisfies the [`::serde::Serialize`] trait too.
+    the Texlang VM `vm::VM<S>` satisfies the [`::serde::Serialize`] trait too.
 VMs can thus be serialized using the standard Serde infrastructure.
-Note that making `S` serializable with Serde us usually very easy
+Note that making `S` serializable with Serde is usually very easy
     and just involves adding type annotations.

-Here's a simply example of serializing a VM to JSON:
+Here's a simple example of serializing a VM to JSON:

 ```rust
 # extern crate serde;